5l1v3r1/IPs-Finder/README.md

-# IPs-Finder
+# IPs-FinderV2.0

-- A python script for find all the live IP addresses of the target website (^-^)
+- Simply python script for find Website IPADDRESSES and your Local IP and your Public IP Address (^-^)

 - Tool ScreenShot